 Any physical, mechanical, chemical, environmental, or social/psychological intervention used to restrict a person's liberty of movement.
 This may or may not involve the use of force.
 Restrictive interventions include:

 - Physical interventions

 - Seclusion

-- Medication (Chemical restraint)
+- Medication (Chemical restraint) prescribed by a doctor

 - Mechanical restraint